neurostuff/metaCurious/CONTRIBUTING.md

 This is now your own unique copy of MetaCurious.
 Changes here won't effect anyone else's work, so it's a safe space to explore edits to the code!

-Make sure to [keep your fork up to date][link_updateupstreamwiki] with the master repository.
+Make sure to [keep your fork up to date][link_updateupstreamwiki] with the main repository.

 **3. Make the changes you've discussed.**